neuromodulation-um/Cell_models/README.md

-# Cell_models
+# Dorsal_root_ganglion_cell_models
 HOC files for sensory fibers

-Source files to model sesnsory axons for DRGS.
+Source files to model sensory axons for dorsal root ganglion stimulation.

 Included is the template to generate pseudounipolar sensory axons in the NEURON software environment.